 - Pills that have vitamin D, calcium, and other minerals

 - Biologically active vitamin D

-- Medication for pain
+- Medicine for pain

-To help prevent osteomalacia:
+To help lower your chances of osteomalacia:

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 Eat Right—Academy of Nutrition and Dietetics https://www.eatright.org